 Maria Louisa Smith (married Rev. Sir John Hobart Culme-Seymour, 1844); children

 The Smiths resided at Suttons, their Stapleford Tawney estate (near Romford, Essex), until the marriage of eldest son Charles to Mary Gosling.
 Mrs Smith then moved to her Uncle Drummond’s former estate, Tring Park.
 Just prior to her daughter Fanny’s marriage with Richard Seymour, Mrs Smith moved to the last house she would inhabit, Mapledurham, near Pangbourne.
-When in London, Mrs Smith maintained her home at No. 6 Portland-place (like No. 5, a probable victim of late nineteenth-century modernization – though see the aside at the bottom of the ‘mary gosling’ page).
+When in London, Mrs Smith maintained her home at No. 6 Portland-place (like No. 5, not a victim of late nineteenth-century modernization – see the aside at the bottom of the ‘mary gosling’ page).

 James Edward Austen Leigh on YouTube: